optimagic-dev/optimagic/docs/source/contributing/how-to.rst

 defined tasks.

-1. Assuming you have settled on contributing a small fix to the project, fork the `repository <https://github.com/OpenSourceEconomics/estimagic/>`_.
-This will create a copy of the repository where you have write access.
+0. Assuming you have settled on contributing a small fix to the project, please read the :ref:`style_guide` on the next page before you continue.

+1. Next, fork the `repository <https://github.com/OpenSourceEconomics/estimagic/>`_.
+   This will create a
+   copy of the repository where you have write access.
 Your fix will be implemented in your copy.
 After that, you will start a pull request (PR) which means a proposal to merge your changes into the project.
 If you plan to become a regular contributor